Intervention/image/readme.md

 [![Monthly Downloads](https://img.shields.io/packagist/dm/intervention/image.svg)](https://packagist.org/packages/intervention/image/stats)

-Intervention Image is a **image handling and manipulation library written in PHP** providing an easier and expressive way to create, edit, and compose images.
+Intervention Image is a **image handling and manipulation library written in PHP** providing an easy and expressive way to create, edit, and compose images.
 GD library or Imagick can be selected as the base layer for all operations.

-- Simple interface for common tasks
+- Simple interface for common image manipulation tasks
 - Interchangable driver architecture
 - Support for animated images
 - Framework-agnostic